 Of course, tires are useless without wheels, and custom wheels as a category grew steadily in market size from a $1.21 billion valuation in 2016 to $1.32 billion in 2019."

-The wheels industry: my love and hate relationship continues to this day.
+My love and hate relationship with the wheel industry continues to this day.

 In my 15 years in the automotive aftermarket industry, I have seen companies come and go.
 Such is the nature of launching a business, everything that has a beginning has an end.